danielpowell4/Luhn/README.md

 The number, 4194560385008505, is an example of a credit card that fails.

 ##How the Algorithm Works
-**Step 1** - Break the credit card into its individual digits.
+1. - Break the credit card into its individual digits.
-**Step 2** - Starting from the right, double every second digit **Step 3** - If the doubled value is greater than or equal to 10, take the value and subtract 9 from it.
+2. - Starting from the right, double every second digit
+3. - If the doubled value is greater than or equal to 10, take the value and subtract 9 from it.
-**Step 4** - Sum the digits.
+4. - Sum the digits.
-**Step 5** - If the sum is divisible by 10 it's a valid number-- otherwise invalid.
+5. - If the sum is divisible by 10 it's a valid number-- otherwise invalid.

 ### Files worth inspection
 The real "gold" is over in [Luhn/lib/luhn.rb](https://github.com/danielpowell4/Luhn/blob/master/lib/luhn.rb)